norayyh/AutoInsight-R/README.md

-# AutoInsight
+# AutoInsight-R: Self-Healing GenAI for Reliable Data Analysis

 A self-healing data analysis pipeline powered by Claude.
+AutoInsight-R accepts a natural language request, generates Python code, executes it, and automatically repairs failures — without any human intervention.

 ## How it works